Cooper Beebe

-Early life and high school
+Early life

-Beebe grew up in Kansas City, Kansas and attended Piper High School.
-Beebe committed to play college football at Kansas State over an offer from Kansas and Minnesota.
+Beebe was born on May 19, 2001, in Kansas City, Kansas.
+He attended Piper High School before committing to play college football at Kansas State.

 College career

 Beebe played in two games during his true freshman season at Kansas State while redshirting the season.
 He started eight games during his redshirt freshman season.
 Beebe started all 13 of the Wildcats' games in 2021 and was named first team All-Big 12 Conference.
+In 2023, Beebe was named as one of three finalist for the Outland Trophy which is awarded to the nation's best OL/interior DL.